project-undefined/.github/profile/README.md

 We are just dropping our useful little projects/code/snippet here that we are using to make a bigger project with!
 (hopefully it will help someone out)

-Please note that this information is not set in stone, it may be modified and changed later as the organization progresses.
+Please note that this information is not set in stone, it may be modified and changed later as the organization develops.

 # Social Media